theodor-lu/EnlightenGAN_2025/README.md

 ### Testing process

-To run the prediction process, first create a folder in any location in this folder, create two subdirectories called
+To run the prediction process, first create a folder in any location.
+In this folder, create two subdirectories called
 ```
 test_A
 test_B